-If your employee is in KiwiSaver or a complying fund you must make a compulsory employer contribution.
+If your employee is in a KiwiSaver scheme or a complying fund you must make a compulsory employer contribution.
 You’ll need to do this each time you pay them salary or wages.

 Compulsory employer contributions

-You have to make contributions to your employee’s KiwiSaver or complying fund.
+You must make contributions to your employee’s KiwiSaver scheme or complying fund.
 They’re called ‘compulsory employer contributions (CEC)’.

 The minimum rate for your contribution is 3% of your employee’s gross salary or wages.

 You make a contribution to your employees:

 - aged 18 and over

 - aged under 65 or those that have not been a KiwiSaver or complying fund member for five years (whichever date is later)